-Workshop for Increasing Openness & Reproducibility in Quantitative Research
+Workshop for Increasing Openness & Reproducibility in Quantitative Research In-Person

 Have you heard about the reproducibility crisis in science (ex. in Nature and Economist)?
 Do you worry about false positive results?
 Or ever wondered how you could increase the reproducibility of your own work?
 Please join us for a workshop, hosted by the Center for Open Science, to learn easy, practical steps to increase the reproducibility of your work.
 The workshop will be hands-on.
 Using example studies, attendees will actively participate in creating a reproducible project from start to finish.
 Attendees will need to bring their own laptop in order to fully participate.